welingtonlarsen/compound-components-poc/README.md

 # Compound Components POC

-This project is a small React + TypeScript proof of concept that demonstrates the compound components pattern through a `ProductCard` UI.
+This project is a small React proof of concept that demonstrates the compound components pattern through a `ProductCard` UI.

 Instead of exposing one large component with many props, the card exposes a family